 In today’s digital era, the threat and consequences of cyberattacks are at an all-time high.
 As more companies use cloud services and employ remote workers, there’s been an equivalent rise in cybercrime that takes advantage of increased vulnerabilities, putting businesses of all sizes at risk of financial peril.
-According to recent statistics from IBM, the average cost of a data breach in the U.S. is at a record high of $4.35 million, and it takes, on average, 277 days to identify and contain the breach.
+According to recent statistics from IBM, the average cost of a data breach in the U.S. is at a record high of $9.48 million, while the global average cost of a data breach is $4.45 million and, it takes, on average, 277 days to identify and contain an active breach.

 However, with every challenge comes opportunity.
 Businesses need cybersecurity experts capable of preventing and responding to these threats, opening avenues for those with cybersecurity skills to enjoy careers with considerable job growth and lucrative opportunities across multiple industries, from finance to healthcare.
 Those who develop and maintain robust cybersecurity skills can find a fulfilling and prosperous career in this in-demand field.